Argus4ADS/Argus/README.md

 Note: This is the first version of Argus, and we plan to release updates in the future.

-This work has been submitted to ASE 2025.
+This work has been accepted by to ASE 2025.

 ## Benchmark